-One of the reasons the Big Island had been on our bucket list was because of the active volcanoes on the island.
+One of the reasons the Big Island of Hawaii had been on our bucket list was because of the active volcanoes on the island.
 However, the dramatic landscape is also dotted by several dormant volcanoes.
 At 4207 meters (13,803 feet) the dormant volcano, Mauna Kea is the highest point in Hawaii.
 It is also considered the world’s tallest mountain if measured from its base on the ocean floor.
+It towers over the next closest volcanoes in the state such as the dormant Haleakala Volcano the valley island of Maui.

 Ways to Summit Mauna Kea